We’re Still Open & Helping to Resolve Disputes

 Since regular court operations have been suspended (as announced by Chief

-During the suspension of all regular court operations announced by Chief Justice Hinkson on March 18, 2020, parties may wish to consider agreeing to submit pending matters, including interlocutory matters, to arbitration under BCICAC’s administration.
+Justice Hinkson on March 18, 2020), parties with unresolved disputes may wish to consider agreeing to submit those disputes, including interlocutory matters, to arbitration under BCICAC’s administration.

-Parties considering submitting pending litigation matters to arbitration have the ability to preserve appeal rights.
+Parties submitting litigation matters to arbitration have the ability to preserve appeal rights.
 BCICAC’s domestic commercial rules offer the ability to opt into an appeal process internal to BCICAC.
-Alternatively, parties may agree in their arbitration agreement to preserve the appeal rights they would have had if the dispute had been litigated.
+Alternatively, parties may include in their arbitration agreement a provision to preserve the appeal rights they would have had if the dispute had been litigated in court.

-Those who are interested in submitting disputes to arbitration or who have further questions are invited to contact us at firstname.lastname@example.org or 604-284-2821.
+Those who are interested in submitting disputes to arbitration or who seek further information are invited to contact us at firstname.lastname@example.org or 604-284-2821.